 You have read all the preceding information which describes both the subject's participation in the study and your involvement as the subject's study partner.
 The study has been explained to you in detail.
 All your questions have been answered to your satisfaction.

-You voluntarily agree to pa rticipate as a Study Partner.
-LI YES LINO Study Partner's Initials Study Partner's Name (print Signature Date Person Obtaining Consent (If applicable print) Signature Date
+Vou voluntarily agree to participate as a Study Partner

+YES NO Study Partner's Initials

+Study Partner's Name (print) Signature Date

+Person Obtaining Consent (print) If applicable Signature Date